 My mother died two years ago.
-Her death was a life-changing, horrific experience for me.
+Her death was a life-changing, horrific experience.
 But it was also the impetus of every change, big or small, that has occurred in my life over the last two years.

-If you would have met me twenty-four months ago and told me how my life was going to change in two years, I would have laughed in your face and called you crazy.
+If you would have met me twenty-four months ago and told me how my life was going to change in two years, I would have laughed in your face, called you crazy.

 But truth be told, good, bad, or ugly, nearly everything in my life changed in two years, and I’m a different person now because of it—a better person after going through these changes.

 Two Years of Change